raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 will produce a capture every 2 seconds, over a total period of 30s, named image1.jpg, image0002.jpg..image0015.jpg.
 Note that the %04d indicates a 4 digit number with leading zero's added to pad to the required number of digits.
 So, for example,  %08d would result in an 8 digit number.

+If a timelapse value of 0 is entered, the application will take pictures as fast as possible.
+Note there is an minimum enforced pause of 30ms between captures to ensure that exposure calculations can be made.

 	--thumb,	-th		Set thumbnail parameters (x:y:quality)

 Allows specification of the thumbnail image inserted in to the JPEG file.
 If not specified, defaults are a size of 64x48 at quality 35.